1. Overview

 3. put(String key, Object value) – inserts or replaces a key-value pair in current JSONObject.

-The put() method is an overloaded method which accepts a key of type String and multiple types for the value.
+The put() method is an overloaded method that accepts a key of type String and multiple types for the value.

 For the complete list of methods supported by JSONObject, visit the official documentation.